kunhwiko/concepts/networks.md

 How does TCP control flow of packets?
   Problem: What if Netflix sends a 4K video, can a computer handle all the packets at once?
-  TCP allows us to control the flow at which packets arrive through a sliding window process
+  1) TCP allows us to control the flow rate of packets by advertising an available window in our buffer
+  2) TCP sends more packets when receiving an acknowledgment and sends less when a packet loss occurs.
 ```

 ##### Getting Started with Security